 Tips: You can also limit the information Apple uses to perform ads tracking.
 Choose “View Ad Information” option in Advertising head.
 Use can also use incognito mode of your Safari browser to hide your location information.

 Unlocked iPhone is a doorway to your messages history; people can access your device to manipulate your personal content.
 You can set your iPhone device to self-destruct messages after a fixed period.
 You can enable this feature by navigating to Settings option → Messages option → Keep Messages option (Maximum time limit is a 30-day period).
 Similarly, you can limit your audio messages in the same way (Self-destroy after 2 minutes).

 Use a VPN

 VPN can give you most of the benefits of privacy, security, and anonymity.
-It hides your online activities, and your applications traffic by encrypting your device.
-You can also bypass geo-restrictions to access blocked by using some most secure VPN services.
+It hides your online activities, and your application’s traffic by encrypting your device.
+You can also bypass geo-restrictions to access blocked by using some Pure VPN services.
 You find some of the iPhone VPN apps available for download on Apple store.